ao-com/aws-assumerole-credentials/README.md

 ![Write Credentials](./images/write-credentials.png)

-If you select yes to the yes you will be asked which profile you wish to write the credentials to.
+If you select yes to the prompt you will be asked which profile you wish to write the credentials to.
 If the profile does not already exist it will be created.
-If it does exist the existing credentials will be over written.
+If it does exist the existing credentials will be overwritten.

 ![Write to credentials file](./images/write-to-credentials-file.png)